Cherednik algebras and Calogero-Moser cells: Reconstruction of Lie-theoretic structures from Weyl groups and extension to complex reflection groups

 A number of Lie-theoretic questions have their answer in terms of the associated Weyl group.
 Our work is part of a program to reconstruct combinatorial and categorical structures arising in Lie-theoretic representation theory from rational Cherednik algebras.
 Such algebras are associated by Etingof and Ginzburg to more general complex reflection groups, and an aspect of the program is to generalize those combinatorial and categorical structures to complex reflection groups, that will not arise from Lie theory in general.

-To be more precise, consider a semisimple complex Lie algebra $\gG$ and let $W$ be its Weyl group.
+To be more precise, consider a complex semisimple Lie algebra $\gG$ and let $W$ be its Weyl group.
 Consider also a reductive algebraic group $\Gb$ over $\ZM$, with $\gG$ the Lie algebra of $\Gb(\CM)$.
 Consider the following:

-\begin{itemize} \item[(i)] (Parabolic) Blocks of (deformed) category $\OC$ for $\gG$, blocks of categories of Harish-Chandra bimodules. \item[(ii)] The set of unipotent characters of $\Gb(\FM_q)$, their generic degrees, Lusztig's Fourier transform matrices. \item[(iii)] Unipotent blocks of modular representations of $\Gb(\FM_q)$ over a field of characteristic prime to $q$. \item[(iv)] The Hecke algebra of $W$. \item[(v)] Lattices in the Hecke algebra arising from the Kazhdan-Lusztig basis, Lusztig's asymptotic algebra $J$. \item[(vi)] Kazhdan-Lusztig cells of $W$ and left cell representations, families of characters of $W$. \item[(vii)] Lusztig's modular categories associated to two-sided cells. \end{itemize}
+\begin{itemize} \item[(i)] (Parabolic) Blocks of (deformed) category $\OC$ for $\gG$, blocks of categories of Harish-Chandra bimodules. \item[(ii)] The set of unipotent characters of $\Gb(\FM_q)$, their generic degrees, Lusztig's Fourier transform matrices. \item[(iii)] The square part of decomposition matrices of unipotent blocks of $\Gb(\FM_q)$ over a field of characteristic prime to $q$. \item[(iv)] The Hecke algebra of $W$. \item[(v)] Lattices in the Hecke algebra arising from the Kazhdan-Lusztig basis, Lusztig's asymptotic algebra $J$. \item[(vi)] Kazhdan-Lusztig cells of $W$ and left cell representations, families of characters of $W$. \item[(vii)] Lusztig's modular categories associated to two-sided cells. \end{itemize}

 It is known or conjectured that the structures above depend only on $W$, viewed as a reflection group.
-One can hope that (possibly derived) versions of those structures still make sense for $W$ a complex reflection group.
+One can hope that (possibly super or derived) versions of those structures still make sense for $W$ a complex reflection group.

-Consider the case where $W$ a real reflection group.
+Consider the case where $W$ is a real reflection group.
 A solution to (i) is provided by Soergel's bimodules \cite{Soe}.
 A solution to (ii) was found \cite{BrMa,lusztigexotic,malleexotic}.
 The combinatorial theory in (v,vi) extends (partly conjecturally) to that setting.
 Categories as in (vii) were constructed by Lusztig when $W$ is a dihedral group \cite{lusztigexotic}.

 The structures above might make sense for arbitrary ("unequal") parameters, and this is already an open problem for $W$ a Weyl group.
 A partly conjectural theory for (v,vi) has been developed by Lusztig \cite{lusztig}, who is developing an interpretation via character sheaves on disconnected groups \cite{lusztigdisconnected}.